Backpack Guide: How to Choose a Rucksack

-From backpacking across the world to commuting through town, a rucksack will help you carry everything you need for outdoor adventures.
-This guide will take you through sizes, features and accessories to help you choose the best backpack for you.
+From hiking backpacks to daypacks and bags for weekend trips, this guide will take you through the various sizes and common features to help you choose the best backpack for you.

 Backpack Sizes